 The program is set up for you to enrol in and study one module at a time, working through the learning material, supplemented with the required textbook and recommended references.
 Assessments and assignments are submitted via our online learning system.
 Support is available to you via the telephone, email or skype.
 Our training centre is open during both the school terms and most school holidays.

 Workplace training: In addition to completing your theory modules, you are required to attend to your practical training in the veterinary practice you work or attend.
-You are required to attend a practice for at least 320 hours to meet your practical training requirements.
+You will need to complete at least 500 hours in a veterinary practice to meet your practical training requirements.

 For those employed in practice, this will usually be done as part of your normal work.
 For those not employed, the practice with which you have made arrangements will need to commit to these hours of work experience and training.